puppetlabs/puppet-docs/source/puppet/3.7/reference/lang_facts_and_builtin_vars.markdown

 Puppet receives this information as **facts,** which are pre-set variables you can use anywhere in your manifests.
 Puppet can use both the built-in [core facts][core_facts] and any [custom facts][customfacts] present in your modules.

 By default, all facts are [strings][].
 If you use Facter 2.0 and [enable structured facts in Puppet][structured_facts_on], facts can contain any data type, including arrays and hashes.
-At this time, structured facts don't work with extensions like PuppetDB.
+The same setting will enable structured facts in versions of PuppetDB since 2.2.

 * [See here for a complete list of built-in facts][core_facts].
 Note that the list depends on the version of Facter you are using.
 * [See here for a guide to writing custom facts][customfacts].
 They're useful and easy, and most Puppet users should learn how to make them.